 The eternal teases, temptress beings, harlots of the dice.
 Never in your life has 3+ 3+ resulted in more 1s and 2s than- … oh forget it they just did 30+ wounds.
 Never mind.

 You don’t mind being charged and you can mess with units pile ins but you have no bonus save against shooting and don’t have the potential to do many damage 3 attacks.

 What are we?
 A Phalanx?
 Skyborne?
 No way.

 Magic, Endless & Realm Spells

-Realm spells can be novel for the Incantor but you’re mostly going to cast Azyrite Halo (pay attention to potential defensive uses of the Incantor’s warscroll spell mind you).
-Offensive potential as well.
+You’re mostly going to cast Azyrite Halo (pay attention to potential defensive uses of the Incantor’s warscroll spell mind you).

 If you liked you could tweak this list to take geminids, the everblaze comet and maybe another Incantor (more extensive tweaking) as the SD gives that sweet +1 cast and SC spells are criminally easy to get off (contrast to say, Nurgle).

 May expand at a later date – when I truly feel I can play the list in most matchups.